besarthoxhaj/breakfast/sql/BASIC.md

 # "/server/postgresql.conf": No such file or directory
 ```

-Seems like `postgres` needs a configuration file, let's create an empty one.
+What's `postgresql.conf` and why we need one?
+Seems like `postgres` needs a
+configuration file, let's create an empty one.

 ```bash
 $ touch server/postgresql.conf